How Big is a YouTube Thumbnail?

 YouTube Thumbnails Need to Be Visually Stunning

-And make sure that when choosing your thumbnail image, you make it meaningful.
+And make sure that when choosing your YouTube thumbnail image, you make it meaningful.
 In other words, the picture should represent what your video is all about.
-People are basing their decision on this still frame teaser; if they consequently select your thumbnail and meet with video that has no relevance to the image, they are only going to be disappointed and may refrain from choosing your videos in the future.
+People are basing their decision on this still frame teaser; if they consequently select your thumbnail and meet with a video that has no relevance to the image, they are only going to be disappointed and may refrain from choosing your videos in the future.
+And don’t forget to follow the YouTube Community guidelines when choosing your images.

 Something to keep in mind: Use a face as your image